Whitney (TV series): International broadcasts

 The series had been picked up in Canada by CTV, where it premiered on September 19, 2011, after the season premiere of Two and a Half Men.
 It continued air on the same night as the NBC telecasts, but was also scheduled in different timeslots by region.
 Whitney ended up becoming the No.1 new comedy of the season during 2011–12 in Canada on CTV.
 The second season began airing on October 20, 2012.
 In the United Kingdom, India, and Ireland, Whitney had been picked up by Comedy Central, and began airing on July 3, 2012.

 The series premiered in Australia on the Seven Network on October 11, 2012.

-The series has aired on M-Net in South Africa and on Universal Channel in Poland.

-The series currently airs on Comedy Central in India and on Super RTL in Germany.